The Rite-Aid Building in Wedgwood

 The Wedgwood Pay’n Save may have been doing well enough to justify the rebuilding/store expansion program in 1991, but the parent corporation was in trouble.
 Pay’n Save was bought out by PayLess in 1992, only to be bought out in turn by Rite-Aid in 1996.

-RiteAid at 8512 35th Ave NE
+RiteAid at 8512 35th Ave NE (closed July 2025)

 Sources:

-In 2000-2001 this former Tradewell store building at 8400 35th Ave NE was remodelled for QFC, adding requested design details of a gable front and wood siding, evoking Wedgwood’s Cape Cod and Colonial-style housing.
+In 2000-2001 this former Tradewell store building at 8400 35th Ave NE was remodeled for QFC, adding requested design details of a gable front and wood siding, evoking Wedgwood’s Cape Cod and Colonial-style housing.

 “End of an Era: Pay’n Save Being Bought by PayLess,” The Seattle Times, May 23, 1992, pg.
 1.